 centred around education in India.
 The tech giant wants to use the increasing demand for education-based content to develop a new revenue channel in the country.
 This is a new market ripe for the taking and businesses taking the plunge will definitely benefit through increased visibility for this innovative offering and the presence of fewer competitors.

 – This may well become another important strategy to improve subscription experiences and reduce subscription fatigue.
 A consumer’s typical subscription portfolio can include a couple of video streaming services, a music streaming service, a newspaper or magazine subscription service and a few other niche offerings.
 What if these subscription companies started charging you less if you consumed content below a certain threshold?
 For example, if Spotify charged only half the regular subscription price for their Premium plan ($4.99 instead of $9.99) for up to four hours of audio per month?
 Anything above the threshold would then be automatically charged the regular price.
 Cloud companies such as Amazon Web Services have been practising usage-based charging in the B2B space for some time and B2C subscription companies can offer something similar, albeit less complex from a billing standpoint, by offering two plans – a cheaper entry level plan for low use accounts and a regular plan for those consuming content above a set threshold.
 Similar to the freemium model, this can be used to attract more subscribers to take the plunge and sign-up, but without giving anything away for free.

 How have the subscription trends evolved over the past couple of years?
 Compare with our 2019

 Is your subscription business ready for the challenges and opportunities these trends will bring?
-Contact us now to find out how our subscription billing platform can help you prepare for subscription success.
+Try out our subscription billing platform to see how Cerillion can help you prepare for subscription success.